latitudegames/Scripting/README.md

 Called each time the model generates an output and has the opportunity to modify that output.

 ## World Info
-You can read from the `worldInfo` parameter (same as world info that you can set on the scenario)
+You can read from the `worldInfo` parameter and modify the World Info of an adventure using the following functions - these are not methods of worldInfo, however:

-You can modify worldInfo with the below functions
+You can modify worldInfo with the below functions (not methods of worldInfo):
 * addWorldEntry(keys, entry, isNotHidden = false)
-* removeWorldEntry(index)
+* removeWorldEntry(index) - **Note: At the time of writing, this is known to be bugged and likely will not work.
+This note will be removed when this is no longer the case.**
 * updateWorldEntry(index, keys, entry, isNotHidden = false)

+Things to note:
+* `isNotHidden` is a now-removed feature that would hide world info from players of an adventure when set to false.
+At the time of writing, use of this is still required for these functions but it does not do anything.
+* `index` in the above functions refers to the position of a world info entry in the `worldInfo` object, which is an array of objects representing your world info.

 ## State
 The `state` variable can be used to store information that's persistent across function calls/modifiers.